 Chronically Hopeful graphics: I have created many graphics you can share on social media or print out and display at events.
 See my Effects of ME posters, the Severe ME is... posters and the Personalised Millions Missing posters.

+I have created a few images to help you stand out on social media.
 Set one of these images as your profile picture on Instagram, Facebook, Twitter, or WhatsApp to show support and help raise awareness:

 I send out a WhatsApp blast to all my non-ME contacts each year, including some information about ME and our campaign as well as links to relevant charities and research and attach these images for them to use.
 They get to choose which one to use and on which accounts and the information I send can be forwarded if they get queries about their new profile picture.

-It is such a blessing to open WhatsApp or any of my other social media apps and see these images of support pop up.
+It is such a blessing to open WhatsApp or any of my social media apps and see these images of support pop up.
 I have been told by my contacts that they have been asked about it - so they do work!

 Where To Find International M.E.
 Organisations